5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 “I feel lonely.”

-As he names what is happening, the animal stops being a monster and becomes a force—wild, yes, but not evil.
+As the naming happens, the animal stops being a monster and becomes a force—wild, yes, but not evil.

 The voice says, “Good.
 You have begun.”

-And he understands: Strength is not power over the animal.
+And they understand: Strength is not power over the animal.

 Strength is relationship with it.